Emma Watson: Activism and advocacy

+UN Women Goodwill Ambassadorship and Feminism

 Watson is an outspoken feminist.
 She has promoted education for girls, travelling to Bangladesh and Zambia to do so.
 In July 2014, she was appointed a UN Women Goodwill ambassador.
 That September, an admittedly nervous Watson delivered an address at UN Headquarters in New York City to launch the UN Women campaign HeForShe, which aims to urge men to advocate for gender equality.
-In that speech she said she began questioning gender-based assumptions at age eight when she was called "bossy" (a trait she has attributed to her being a "perfectionist") whilst boys were not, and at 14 when she was "sexualised by certain elements of the media".
-Further, Watson's speech described feminism as "the belief that men and women should have equal rights and opportunities" and declared that the perception of "man-hating" is something that "has to stop".
-The speech made worldwide headlines from both major news outlets and fashion blogs; the organisation's website crashed after press coverage of the event.
+In that speech she said she began questioning gender-based assumptions at age eight when she was called "bossy", a trait she has attributed to her being a "perfectionist", whilst boys were not, and at 14 when she was "sexualised by certain elements of the media".
+Watson's speech described feminism as "the belief that men and women should have equal rights and opportunities" and declared that the perception of feminism as being "man-hating" is something that "has to stop".
+The speech made worldwide headlines from both major news outlets and fashion blogs, and the organisation's website crashed after press coverage of the event.
 Watson later said she received threats within less than twelve hours of making the speech, which left her "raging. [...]
 If they were trying to put me off [women's rights work], it did the opposite."

 Phumzile Mlambo-Ngcuka, the executive director of UN Women, stated, "For a time, there was a conversation about whether 'feminism' was a good thing or a bad thing...
 [Her speech] gave us the word back."
 In 2015, Malala Yousafzai told Watson she decided to call herself a feminist after hearing her speech.